The HulC: Confidence Regions from Convex Hulls: Applications to standard problems

 Interestingly, there are estimators of $\theta_0$ that are median unbiased in this case.
 For instance, with $\widehat{b}_{S_j}$ and $\widehat{a}_{S_{j}}$ representing the largest and the second largest values in $\{X_i:\,i\in S_j\}$, it can be shown that the estimator $\widehat{\theta}_j = 2\widehat{b}_{S_j} - \widehat{a}_{S_j}$ is finite sample median unbiased for $\theta_0$; see Section 3 of~\cite{robson1964estimation} for a proof.
 Hence, Algorithm~\ref{alg:confidence-known-Delta} can be applied with $\widehat{\theta}_j$ and $\Delta = 0$ to obtain a finite-sample valid confidence set for $\theta_0$.
 Note that $\widehat{\theta}_j$ also has an $n^{-1}$ rate of convergence.
 In this case, it is known that the classical bootstrap is invalid, but subsampling works; see e.g.,~\cite{politis1994large} and~\cite{loh1984estimating}.

-The estimator $\widehat{\theta}_j$ described above is approximately median unbiased for a large class of distributions of the form $F(x)/F(\theta_0)$ for $x\in[0,\theta_0]$; see~\citet[Section 3]{robson1964estimation}.
-Also, see~\cite{hall1982estimating} for other estimators of $\theta_0$, in a large class of non-parametric distributions, that have a limiting distribution that is symmetric around $\theta_0$.
+The estimator $\widehat{\theta}_j$ described above is approximately median unbiased for a large class of distributions of the form $F(x)/F(\theta_0)$ for $x\in[0,\theta_0]$; see~\citet[Section 3]{robson1964estimation}. {Here $F(\cdot)$ is an arbitrary distribution function on $[0, \infty)$.} Also, see~\cite{hall1982estimating} for other estimators of $\theta_0$, in a large class of non-parametric distributions, that have a limiting distribution that is symmetric around $\theta_0$.